 Laser-scattering technology measures particle size distribution and concentration in the sample.
 When a laser beam emitted from the sensor hits a particle, it gets scattered in all directions.
 Larger particles scatter the light at relatively smaller angles than the smaller particles.
 The angular scattering intensity from the particles is analyzed to measure the particle size and concentration of different particles.
 Concentration is reported in the microgram (µg) of particles present per unit volume of the air sample.

-Both Dustroid Smart and Pro Dust monitors work efficiently in high temperatures.
+Both Dustroid Smart and Pro work efficiently in high temperatures.
 The operating temperature of both Smart and Pro variants is -20 °C to +60 °C. However, Dustroid Smart is suitable for medium to high dust concentration applications, as the measurement range is a bit limited than the Pro variant.

 The choice of the device significantly depends on the humidity level of the location.
 That’s the key differentiator between the two Dustroid variants.
-Dustroid Smart works best in dry to medium humid locations, whereas for high humidity and temperature along with heavy fugitive dust conditions, the Dustroid Pro variant is an ideal Industrial-grade Dust Monitoring solution.
+Dustroid Smart works best in dry to medium humid locations, whereas for high humidity and temperature along with heavy fugitive dust conditions, the Dustroid Pro variant is an ideal Industrial-grade Dust Monitoring device.

 Along with a higher measurement range for PM2.5, PM10, and PM100, Dustroid Pro is more robust than the Smart variant.
 These exceptional features increase the cost of the Pro variant.
 So, if the requirement is for indicative, strategizing, and research purposes, one should opt for the Dustroid Smart variant.
 Whereas all industrial applications, dust off-loading and on-loading operations, stone mining, in which fugitive dust or total suspended particulate matter poses a major risk and adverse health effects, one should choose Dustroid Pro to implement the dust mitigation program.